MWoodford33/psedudocode-project/pseudocode.md

 desiredamount.cinnamon is 3 dashes

+remainingamount.coffee is coffee left in freench press after first cup is poured

 dash is the amount of cinnamon that comes out when receptical is turned upside down and shaken